durrantlab/autogrow4/tutorial/TUTORIAL.md

 placing the SMARTS string of the group in the list of functional group SMARTS of reactants found under sub-dictionary key "group_smarts"

-##### 3) Directory Of Complimentary Molecule Libraries, Directory of .smi Files
+##### 3) Directory Of complementary Molecule Libraries, Directory of .smi Files

-Any reaction containing more than one reactant will require a complimentary molecule to supplement the reaction.
+Any reaction containing more than one reactant will require a complementary molecule to supplement the reaction.

 For this reason we require a directory populated with .smi files containing